 3. Phone

-Use your phone so you can talk to friends and do things when you are bored.
+Use your phone so you can chat with friends and do things when you are bored.

-On this adventure, we road tripped in our family vehicle – our old reliable faded green Toyota Highlander.
+On our road trip adventure from Arizona to South Dakota, we road tripped in our family vehicle – our old reliable faded green Toyota Highlander.
 But, sometimes we road trip in a rental car.
 If you are planning on renting a car for your road tripping, Discover Cars is a good place to compare prices.

-Are you planning a road trip with your teen?
-Where are you headed?
+Are you planning a road trip with a teen?
 Let us know in the comments below.

 If you enjoyed reading this post, you may also like: